Hackfest-2025-TER/HackfestProject/README.md

 ## Overview

-PromiseThread enables citizens to anonymously evaluate political promises through community voting and discussion.
+WaachaPatra enables citizens to anonymously evaluate political promises through community voting and discussion.
 Built with real voter data from Nepal's Election Commission, the platform combines zero-knowledge cryptography with blockchain immutability to create transparent yet privacy-preserving political accountability.

 **Core Innovation:** Anonymous voting with verifiable eligibility using zk-SNARKs and Merkle trees.